smokingpun/smokingpun.github.io/_posts/2019-05-17-startup-content-audit.md

 Choose the easiest and most powerful changes to implement first.
 A few quick wins will give you the necessary enthusiasm to keep going!

-Make sure you immediately schedule content changes in Jira, Notion, Trello or whatever project management tool you use.
+Make sure you immediately schedule content changes in whatever project management tool you use.
 Don't let them moulder in an excel file as you work on yet another new feature.

 Also, work out who needs to be involved in your content changes.
 Do you need a developer, designer and subject expert to successfully push through a content idea? (often yes, in my experience).
 If so, make sure everyone has time to help.